alexoporanu/Genetic-Algo/README.md

   - highlighting the selection process, which consists in generating a uniform random number u on [0,1) and determining the interval [q​i​, q​i+1​) to belong to this number; value of this interval, chromosome i+1 will be selected.
-The process is repeated until the desired number of is selected chromosomes. **Requirement:** the search of the interval set to u will be searched binary.
+The process is repeated until the desired number of is selected chromosomes. **Requirement:** the search of the interval set to u will be binary searched.
   - highlighting the chromosomes that participate in recombination
   - for recombinations that take place, the pairs participating in the recombination are highlighted, the randomly generated breakpoint as well as the chromosomes resulting from recombination (or,